microsoft/presidio/docs/design.md

-# Presidium design
+# presidio design

-_This is a living document, and is kept up to date with the current state of Presidium.
-It is a high-level explanation of the Presidium design._
+_This is a living document, and is kept up to date with the current state of presidio.
+It is a high-level explanation of the presidio design._

 !![persidium design](https://user-images.githubusercontent.com/17064840/42417551-034ff1ea-8296-11e8-8913-002ed9904fab.png)